KarinaBertosh/crud-api/Readme.md

 #### Update user: PUT http://localhost:5000/api/`${id}` + Open the "body" in the extension and enter a update object in the "JSON" item

 #### Delete user: http://localhost:5000/api/`${id}`

+###### User mandatory fields:

+username: string,
+age: number,
+hobbies: array of strings or an empty array